bacevicius/covid19-app/README.md

 npm run start-dev
 ```
 This will start a both live-reloading React development server as well as a live-reloading express server, letting you edit the code and see your changes reflected instantly.

+In this case, you can access the app on http://localhost:3000/, and the express server on http://localhost:3001/.

 ## License